suhastheju/shortest-path/README.md

 ## Performance
-The implementation can find a shortest path in a 20-regular one-million vertex edge-weighted graph (ten million edges) in less than two seconds using a single core of an Intel(R) Core(TM) i7-7660U CPU @ 2.50GHz processor and 16GiB of main memory (An Apple macbook pro laptop).
+The implementation can find a shortest path in a 20-regular one-million vertex edge-weighted graph (ten million edges) in less than one second using a single core of an Intel(R) Core(TM) i7-7660U CPU @ 2.50GHz processor and 16GiB of main memory (An Apple macbook pro laptop).
+For dense graphs the performance is even better, for example it takes less than 70 milliseconds to find a shortest path in a two-thousand-regular ten-thousand vertex edge-weighted graph (ten million edges).
 The graph preprocessing time (graph read and initialisation) is less than ten seconds.

+### Sparse graphs
 ```
 $ ../graph-gen/graph-gen regular 1000000 20 100 1234 | ./shortest-path-perf -src 1 -dst 100